 The design of the basement should take into account all current and likely future ground conditions.
-The design of the waterproofing system should consider the likely effects of these ground conditions, including water, and assume exposure of the basement to full height of water within the design life of the building.
+The design of the waterproofing system should consider the likely effects of these ground conditions, including water, and where practicable assume exposure of the basement to water up to a height of 150mm above external ground height.
 A summary of common investigations relating to ground conditions along with some useful guidance is given in the table below.